SimonLeclere/discord-starboards/readme.md

         return true;
     }

     // This function is called when a starboard needs to be deleted from the database. async deleteStarboard(channelID, emoji) {
         // Remove the starboard from the array const newStarboardsArray = db.get('starboards').filter((starboard) => !(starboard.channelID === channelID && starboard.options.emoji === emoji));
         // Save the updated array
         db.set('starboards', newStarboardsArray);
         // Don't forget to return something!
+        return true;
+    }

+    // This function is called when a starboard needs to be edited in the database async editStarboard(channelID, emoji, data) {
+        // Gets all the current starboards
+        const starboards = db.get('starboards');
+        // Remove the old starboard from the db const newStarboardsArray = starboards.filter((starboard) => !(starboard.channelID === channelID && starboard.options.emoji === emoji));
+        // Push the new starboard to the array newStarboardsArray.push(data);
+        // Save the updated array
+        db.set('starboards', newStarboardsArray);
+        // Don't forget to return something!